CasperWA/push-protected/README.md

-# Push with Status Checks GitHub Action
+# Push to Status Check-Protected Branches - GitHub Action

 Push commit(s) to a branch protected by required status checks by creating a temporary branch, where status checks are run, before fast-forward merging it into the protected branch, finally removing the temporary branch.